-This department serves the Union Mills and Gilkey communities including those areas known as Camp Creek, Centenial, Lake Brooks, and Painter Gap.
+This department serves the Union Mills and Gilkey communities including those areas known as Camp Creek, Centenial, Lake Brooks, Nanney Town, and Painter Gap.

 Please let us know you were here.
 Did you like the visit ?
 How can we improve ?
 Thank you.